Meet our exceptional BSARs!

-Abby Abrams hails from St. Louis, Missouri, where she graduated from Ladue Horton Watkins High School.
-A member of the class of 2015, she is majoring in English with a possible minor in history.
-Outside of class, she serves as a Deputy News Editor for the Columbia Daily Spectator and as Layout Editor for Echoes, Barnard’s literary magazine.
-She also helps plan Friday night dinners for the Columbia/Barnard Hillel and is an active member of the Jewish community on campus.
+Abby Abrams, Class of 2015, hails from St. Louis, Missouri, where she graduated from Ladue Horton Watkins High School.
+She is majoring in English with and minoring in history.
+Outside of class, she serves as a Deputy News Editor for the Columbia Daily Spectator and as co-Editor in Chief for Echoes, Barnard’s literary magazine.
+She also helps plan night dinners for the Columbia/Barnard Hillel and is an active member of the Jewish community on campus.
 When she’s not working as a BSAR or hanging out with friends in the beautiful Diana Center, Abby spends her free time exploring all the concerts, bookstores, food trucks, and film screenings New York City has to offer!

 Olivia Aylmer, Class of 2015, considers herself a city girl at heart, having grown up in Queens, but learned to love the south while attending high school in Richmond, Virginia.
 As an avid writer, reader, and performer, she plans to major in English with a concentration in Creative Writing, while also pursuing a double minor in Dance and French.
 A devoted reader of all publications focused on fashion and culture, she currently serves as Blog Director for Columbia's fashion magazine, Hoot, contributes arts pieces to The Columbia Daily Spectator, writes features for The Eye and The Barnard Bulletin, and maintains her own blog.
 She performs each semester with Columbia's dance ensemble, Orchesis, and considers her perfect evening seeing the New York City Ballet perform at Lincoln Center.
 Outside of the classroom, Olivia loves to explore Manhattan's endless array of quaint coffee shops, bookstores, and vintage boutiques with friends.
 Since coming to Barnard, she's taken Simone de Beauvoir's words to heart: "There is something in the New York air that makes sleep useless."